(This page published April 1, 2012)

 I just acquired a used Pelikan 605 with an EF 14 K nib, which I like a great deal.
 What I'm wondering is: can I buy and use an M700 18K nib in the 605?

-As shown in our chart of nib interchangeability, the nib will fit, but it will be slightly small and may not please you aesthetically.
+As shown in the RichardsPens Pelikan Interchangeability Chart, the nib will fit, but it will be slightly smaller than the original nib and may not please you aesthetically.
 Here are an M600 nib (left) and an M700 nib (right) for comparison.

 If what you’re after is an improved writing experience, you should know that 18K does not write better than 14K.
 The whole myth of 18K has been foisted on us out of necessity by pen makers who need to justify using 18K but don’t want to admit that they do so because they have to, not because they want to.
 It all started centuries ago with a still-on-the-books French antifraud law that says you can’t sell something as gold unless it’s at least 18K.
 In France, if it’s not 18K or richer, it has to be labeled METAL, so pen makers try to convince us that 18K is better because it has more actual gold in it.
 As it turns out, however, 18K is not as good as 14K for making nibs.
 See this article for a fuller explanation.

 NoteAs I write this in 2012, with gold selling at $1,663.80 per Troy ounce, the gold in an M700 nib, at $146.00 street price, is worth about $4.23 more than the gold in an M400 nib, at $98.00 street price.

 If you really want an 18K nib anyway, the right nib is an M620/M640 nib.
 These nibs are made for the M640 Beauties of Nature series and for the M620 Cities and Famous Places series.
 They are the same size a your M605’s present nib.